ckeditor/ckeditor5/packages/ckeditor5-typing/docs/features/text-transformation.md

 				],

 				extra: [
-					// Add some custom transformations – e.g. for emojis.
+					// Add some custom transformations, for example, for emojis.
 					{ from: ':)', to: '🙂' },
 					{ from: ':+1:', to: '👍' },
 					{ from: ':tada:', to: '🎉' },